Dark Planet (2008 film): Part II

 The second part is named Rebellion (Схватка).
 It starts with a brief description of the first part plot.

 Maxim reveals the true purpose of the towers to Guy, who does not believe at first but is convinced when his enthusiasm fades as they get farther from the towers.
 They arrive in a city ruined by atomic bombing and inhabited by mutants.
 Maxim tries to convince mutants to start a rebellion against the Unknown Fathers, but, being too weak, they refuse.
 Maxim then decides to seek help from another powerful country on Saraksh, the Islands Empire.
 Mutants give Maxim a bomber airship to fly for the Empire.

 As Guy and Maxim travel the airship, Guy is again hit by the towers' radiation.
 He starts hysterically screaming of his loyalty to Maxim and hugging him.
 To stop it, Maxim collides the airship into the Tower and destroys it.
 After crash-landing at the shore, Maxim and Guy discover an abandoned Imperial White Submarine.
-There, they find evidence that Islands Empire is even worse mass-murdering fascist regime which would not help their goals.
+There, they find evidence that Islands Empire is an even worse mass-murdering fascist regime which would not help their goals.

 Meanwhile, the Unknown Fathers are planning an invasion of the neighbouring country of Khonti.
 As soon as Maxim and Guy return to Fatherland, they are captured and sent to war along with fellow prisoners, where Guy is killed in action.
 Funk, following Strider's orders, finds Maxim and takes him out of the war back to the capital.
 Fatherland is defeated, and the State prosecutor, who was an active supporter of the war, realizes that the Unknown Fathers will execute him for failure.
 He contacts Maxim and reveals the location of the Tower Control Center, urging him to use it for a coup d'état.
 Maxim sneaks in, but instead of following the prosecutor's plan, he blasts the Center with explosives.

-As he exits the Center, he is confronted by angry Strider.
+As he exits the Center, he is confronted by an angry Strider.
 He berates and beats Maxim and reveals himself as undercover spy from Earth.
 Maxim, a well-intentioned amateur, ruined the plan to save Fatherland and the rest of the planet that Strider has been preparing for decades.
 Strider tells Maxim to fly home to Earth.
 Maxim refuses and offers his help on one condition: another brainwashing center can never be built.
 After a fight and a heated argument, Strider reluctantly agrees.
 The final sequence shows rebels overthrowing the Unknown Fathers.